What is GDPR?

 If you still not sure where to start or how you can ensure your lead capture process is above board, try using some of the below pre-formatted Akkroo form fields to quickly adjust.

-If you are using an opt-in question it's better practise to leave this unticked by default.
+If you are using an opt-in question it's better practice to leave this unticked by default.

 Terms & Conditions box